Ultra-Orthodox drafting, Haredim, Religious Zionism, Opinion

 At the military station, at the hands of Benyamini and Guetta, they will never ask how it happens that an Israeli Chief of Staff, earning more than 100,000 NIS a month (twice the Prime Minister's salary), to ensure that the soldiers at the Nahal Oz outpost maintain readiness at dawn on October 7 – is still managing the event – and not only was he not immediately dismissed from his position and a criminal investigation opened against him (as happens, for example, with an engineer who was negligent and a building under his responsibility collapsed), but he appoints his successors and he will decide when he will deign to leave his position.

 On public broadcasting, during Aryeh Golan's regular morning propaganda, you will never hear questions like: Why did you dismantle the army's intelligence and cancel more than 6 maneuver divisions – and why aren't you going back now and recruiting the thousands of trained reservists who were sent home?
-They will never ask on the 12th and 13th news channels why you left Rafah for last?
+They will never ask on (Israeli news) Channel 12 and Channel 13 why you left Rafah for last?
 Why didn't you capture the Philadelphia axis right at the start of the war?

 The IDF has been floundering for over a year, bleeding its soldiers dry with repeated conquests and needing more and more manpower – not because of the ultra-Orthodox, but because of the concept that governs its senior officials.
 Want to know why the war is really dragging on and why we need more and more reserve days?
 Because the value of victory was erased from the ethical code adopted by the chiefs of staff.
 And when you don't win, the war doesn't end.
 And when the war doesn't end, peace doesn't begin.
 Just like that.